Tereus

-In Greek mythology, Tereus (/ˈtɛriəs, ˈtɪərjuːs/; Ancient Greek: Τηρεύς) was a Thracian king, the son of Ares and the naiad Bistonis.
+In Greek mythology, Tereus (/ˈtɛriəs, ˈtɪərjuːs/; Τηρεύς) was a Thracian king, the son of Ares and the naiad Bistonis.
 He was the brother of Dryas.
 Tereus was the husband of the Athenian princess Procne and the father of Itys.

 Mythology

 When Tereus desired his wife's sister, Philomela, he came to Athens to his father-in-law Pandion to ask for his other daughter in marriage, stating that Procne had died.
 Pandion granted him the favour, and sent Philomela and guards along with her.
 But Tereus threw the guards into the sea, and finding Philomela on a mountain, forced himself upon her.
 He then cut her tongue out and held her captive so she could never tell anyone.
 After he returned to Thrace, Tereus gave Philomela to King Lynceus and told his wife that her sister had died.
 Philomela wove letters in a tapestry depicting Tereus's crime and sent it secretly to Procne.
-Lynceus' wife Lathusa who was a friend of Procne, at once sent the concubine (Philomela) to her.
+Lynceus' wife Lathusa, who was a friend of Procne, at once sent Philomela to her.

 When Procne recognized her sister and knew the impious deed of Tereus, the two planned to return the favour to the king.
 Meanwhile, it was revealed to Tereus by prodigies that death by a relative's hand was coming to his son Itys.
 When he heard this, thinking that his brother Dryas was plotting his son's death, he killed the innocent man.
-Procne, however, killed her son Itys by Tereus, served his flesh in a meal at his father's table in revenge, and fled with her sister.
+Procne, however, killed Itys, her son by Tereus, served his flesh in a meal at his father's table in revenge, and fled with her sister.

-When Tereus learned of the crime she had done, he pursued the sisters and tried to kill them but all three were changed by the Olympian Gods into birds out of pity: Tereus became a hoopoe or a hawk; Procne became the swallow whose song is a song of mourning for the loss of her child; Philomela became the nightingale.
+When Tereus learned of her crime, he pursued the sisters and tried to kill them, but all three were changed by the Olympian Gods into birds out of pity: Tereus became a hoopoe or a hawk; Procne became the swallow whose song is a song of mourning for the loss of her child; Philomela became the nightingale.
 Incidentally, the female nightingale has no song.
 (Hyginus, Fabulae, 45).

 A very similar story was told about Polytechnus.